mangojuicejs/mangojuice/README.md

 }
 ```

-**`manualSharedSubscribe: true`** is disabeling View re-rendering of `SearchResults` block on each shared model change.
+**`manualSharedSubscribe: true`** disables View re-rendering of `SearchResults` block when shared model changed.

 **`subscriptions: ...`** provides a way to subscribe only to some of shared model changes.
 Above we subscribed to changes of `shared.user` and added an update handler command `HandleUserUpdate`.
-This command will be executed on every `shared.user` model change.
+This command will be executed on every change of `shared.user`.
+But not on changes of `shared` model itself.

-In this example, created user subscription is almost ignoring our `manualSharedSubscribe: true`, because subscription also re-rendering the view.
-But if `shared` (root) model will be changed in some way (not `shared.user`), then the View won't be renredered, because we have `manualSharedSubscribe: true` and subscription only to `shared.user`.

-#### Dealing with the world
+### Dealing with the world
-Above we showed how to handle events from View.
-But complex applications could have to handle not only view events, but some more, like WebSocket messages, or pressing `esc` in window scope, or some interval.
-The good news is that MJS also provide a way to handle this kind of events.
+We showed above how to handle events from a View.
+But complex applications could have to handle not only view events, but some more, like WebSocket messages, or presses to `esc` in window scope, or execute someting in interval.
+The good news is that MJS also provides a way to handle this kind of events.

 ```js
 // SearchResults.js